-Since 1 January 2019, specific exemptions from employer's social security contributions for apprentices have been abolished in favour of the general reduction in employer's contributions, which is now applicable to apprentices under the conditions of common law.
+Since 1 January 2019, specific exemptions from employer's social security contributions for apprentices have been abolished in favour of the general reduction in employer's contributions, which is now applicable to apprentices.

-Furthermore, the apprentices' salary is exempt from employee social security contributions for up to 79 % of the minimum wage.
+Furthermore, the apprentices' salary is exempt from employee social security contributions for up to 79 % of the minimum wage and from CSG/CRDS on all the salary.